 As you’re probably starting to realize, cloud computing is a really good space to be in today and its constant growth indicates that it will continue to be a great industry to work in for the foreseeable future.
 Here are some of the top reasons why you should work in cloud computing:

-Due to the huge, continuing growth of the take up of cloud services, there will be ongoing demand for qualified and experienced professional.
+Due to the huge, continuing growth of the take up of cloud services, there will be ongoing demand for qualified and experienced cloud professionals around the globe.

 Rewarding career paths